 We will only ever use or pass on information about you if others involved in your care have a genuine need for it.
-We will not disclose your information to any 3rd party without your explicit consent unless there are exceptional circumstances (i.e. life or death situations), where the law requires information to be passed on and / or in accordance with the new information sharing principle following Dame Fiona Caldicott’s information sharing review (Information to share or not to share) where ‘The duty to share information can be as important as the duty to protect patient confidentiality.’
-This means that health and social care professionals should have the confidence to share information in the best interests of their patients within the framework set out by the Caldicott principles.
-They should be supported by the policies of their employers, regulators and professional bodies.
+We will not disclose your information to any 3rd party without your explicit consent unless there are exceptional circumstances (i.e., life or death situations), where the law requires information to be passed on and / or in accordance with the new information sharing principle following Dame Fiona Caldicott’s information sharing review (Information to share or not to share) where ‘The duty to share information can be as important as the duty to protect patient confidentiality.’
+This means that healthcare professionals should have the confidence to share information in the best interests of their patients within the framework set out by the Caldicott principles.
+This is supported by our policies, regulators and professional bodies.

 Subject Access Request

-Under the General Data Protection Regulation, you are entitled as a patient to obtain from Healthshare Diagnostics, confirmation as to whether we are processing personal data concerning you, as well as to request details about the purposes, categories and disclosure of such data.
+Under the General Data Protection Regulation, you are entitled as a patient to obtain from Healthshare, confirmation as to whether we are processing personal data concerning you, as well as to request details about the purposes, categories and disclosure of such data.

 Verifying your identity

 We are required to verify your identity each time you contact us.
 You will be asked to provide identity information (for example full name, address, date of birth and NHS number) so your records can be located.
 We may also request a photo ID.

 If you wish a spouse, relative or carer to communicate with us on your behalf we will need to obtain your explicit consent before doing so.

 Where we use your personal data

 Your personal data is stored securely within the United Kingdom in databases accessed with multiple levels of security.
 This ensures that only authorised Healthshare staff access your record.